module-federation/aegis/README.md

 # aegis

-See https://github.com/module-federation/MicroLib for a working example of the federation server and all documentation.
+See the [MicroLib](https://github.com/module-federation/MicroLib) repo for a working example of a federation server using Aegis and all documentation.
 Check back for additional examples and server templates soon.

 ## Using Aegis